-- a.
-Minimum requirements to offer Electronic Payment and Financial Service (EPFS).
-EPFS, which shall require Bangko Sentral approval in accordance with Sections X701/47010 701-Q/4641S 401-S/4641P 114-P/4641N 401-N of the MORB/MORNBFI and Section 501 of the MORPS, refer to BSFI products and/or services that enable consumers to carry out or initiate payments electronically, financial transactions and other related services through a point of interaction.
+- Minimum requirements to offer Electronic Payment and Financial Service (EPFS).
+EPFS, which shall require Bangko Sentral approval in accordance with Sections 701/701-Q/401-S/114-P/ 401-N of the MORB/MORNBFI and Section 501 of the MORPS, refer to BSFI products and/or services that enable consumers to carry out or initiate payments electronically, financial transactions and other related services through a point of interaction.
 To offer EPFS, BSFIs shall conform to the following requirements:

-- (1) xxx;
+- (1) XXX:

-- (2) xxx;
+- (2)XXX;

 - (3) xxx; and

-- (4) BSFIs shall conform to Sections X701/47010/4641S/4641P/4641N 148/147-Q/145-S/142-P/126-N and Appendix 79/Q-66 of the MORB/MORNBFI on the IT Risk Management Standards and Guidelines on for electronic banking, electronic payment, electronic money and other electronic products and services provided in Appendix 75f/Q-59f the MORB/MORNBFI.
+- BSFIs shall conform to Sections 148/147-Q/145-S/142-P/126-N and Appendix 79/Q-66 of the MORB/MORNBFI on the IT Risk Management Standards and Guidelines for electronic banking, electronic payment, electronic money and other electronic products and services.